-» Deutsche Version

 And yet, the largest collectors and dealers of personal data probably remain: The residents' registration office, the tax and revenue office, the social security funds (keywords: "broadcast fee", "church tax", "allowable expenses", "Gesundheits"-Karte [=Health insurance membership card with some added data collection coup]) - and the NSA and the BND - but the happy data-collecting-, eavesdropping-, and sharing-party of all institutions with some affiliation to the government is naturally excluded from the protection offered by laws like the GDPR.

 It's really handy, isn't it, when you can simply make your own laws just to your liking - without any disturbance by the people affected... :-)

 "He who controls the past controls the future.
 He who controls the present controls the past."

 George Orwell, 1984

 This quotation stands at both the top and at the bottom of this page.
 Please note my greetings to the Gessler's Hat that have been inserted in between, and have a very careful look at my additions regarding the difference between the modalities of data protection ordered for normal people vs. demonstrated by governments from this point of view.

 And then, really try to find out (or ask "Your elected representative"), whether you might have any entitlement to a fix or free replacement from any side - and how you might be able to enact the respective claims.

 But mind you - this applies not merely to the EU GDPR - but much more importantly to one invaluable thing, that has hitherto been comprehensively and by multiple steps "outsourced" and cheaply sold - this is your fake "democracy".

-Good luck with any attempt to get the real thing instead, I hope you succeed!
+Good luck with any attempt to get the real thing instead - I hope you will succeed!